 The drivers which Intel maintains on their NUC Drivers pages work fine – but you need to modify their

 .inf file in order to make them install on Windows Server Essentials.
-The process is described by this helpful blog post, however it is discussing a different model of hardware, so you can’t modify exactly the same files and settings being discussed there.
+The process is described by this helpful blog post (or in more detail for newer versions of the O/S here), however it is discussing a different model of hardware, so you can’t modify exactly the same files and settings being discussed there.

 To find the correct file to edit, you need to extract the drivers from the package into a folder on your hard drive, and find the folder containing drivers compatible with